 Lake Missoula

 Lake Missoula was caused by an ice dam (Ice Age Glacier from Canada) that blocked the Clark Fork (of the Columbia River) and backed up water covering all of western Montana’s mountain valleys.
-The lake was huge.
-It was the size of Lake Erie and Lake Ontario combined.
-At times the ice dam was 2500 feet tall.
+The lake was huge—the size of Lake Erie and Lake Ontario combined.
+At times, the ice dam was 2500 feet tall.

-One of the interesting things about Lake Missoula is that it covered all the low-lying areas west of the continental divide in Montana.
-Therefore the shape of the lake was very irregular with the valleys covered and the mountain peaks remaining islands.
-Unlike Lake Bonneville, Lake Missoula at more than 2000 feet deep, was very deep.
+One of the interesting things about Lake Missoula is that it covers all the low-lying areas west of the continental divide in Montana.
+Therefore, the lake’s shape was very irregular, with the valleys covered and the mountain peaks remaining islands.
+Unlike Lake Bonneville, Lake Missoula was very deep, at more than 2000 feet deep.

 The big flood

-Eventually, as the Ice Age ended, the glaciers receded back into Canada.
-Lake Missoula broke through the dam flooding towards the Pacific Ocean.
-Given that so much water was behind the dam the flood was tremendous.
-As water poured through the breached dam the gap grew and the water volume increased to epic proportions.
+Eventually, the glaciers receded north into Canada as the Ice Age ended.
+Lake Missoula broke through the dam, flooding toward the Pacific Ocean.
+The flood was tremendous because so much water was behind the dam.
+The gap grew as water poured through the breached dam, and the water volume increased to epic proportions.
 No flood in our lifetime equals this flood.
 It would be as if Lake Michigan drained into the Mississippi River, all in one day.
 As the dam broke, the estimates are that the wall of water may have exceeded 1000 feet.

 The valley at the bottom

-The reason that the Bitterroot Valley (and all the valleys at the bottom of Lake Missoula) is so flat is that it was at the bottom of the lake.
-Now the Bitterroot River runs northbound through the valley and has outstanding trout fishing.
+The Bitterroot Valley (and all the valleys at the bottom of Lake Missoula) is so flat because it is at the bottom of the lake.
+Now, the Bitterroot River runs northbound through the valley and has outstanding trout fishing.
 The farms along the valley are beautiful.
-When Lewis and Clark followed the valley northbound they recorded that it was covered by sagebrush.
+When Lewis and Clark followed the valley northbound, they recorded that it was covered by sagebrush.

-The Bitterroot Valley is 95 miles long and runs from south of the small town of Sula at the south end to Lolo at the north end.
-The valley is sandwiched between the Saphire Mountian range on the east side and the Bitterroot Range on the west side.
-Sometimes it is called the Hamilton Valley due to the name of the largest town.
+The Bitterroot Valley is 95 miles long and runs from the south of the small town of Sula at the south end to Lolo at the north end.
+The valley is sandwiched between the Saphire Mountian Range on the east and the Bitterroot Range on the west.
+Sometimes, it is called the Hamilton Valley because it is the name of the largest town.

 Lewis and Clark

-So many places we have gone, Lewis and Clark have explored.
-Same for the Bitterroot Valley.
-At Lolo, they set up what they called Traveler’s Rest, and just before exiting the valley westbound.
-We stayed at an RV park just to the west of their camp.
+We have gone to so many places where Lewis and Clark explored.
+The same is true for the Bitterroot Valley.
+At Lolo, they set up what they called Traveler’s Rest, and just before exiting the valley westbound, we stayed at an RV park just to the west of their camp.

 Lewis and Clark stopped at the Bitterroot twice, once westbound and then again as they returned to the east.
-The Bitterroot Mountains to the east were described by Sargent Patrick Gass of the Lewis and Clark journey of discovery.
-He called the Bitterroot Mountains ” the most terrible mountains I ever beheld”.
-Just as Lewis and Clark did (they walked, we did not) we followed their path westbound across Lolo Pass and to Washington on the west side.
-That however is a different story.
+Sargent Patrick Gass of the Lewis and Clark journey of discovery described the Bitterroot Mountains to the east.
+He called the Bitterroot Mountains ” the most terrible mountains I ever beheld.”
+Just as Lewis and Clark did (they walked, we did not), we followed their path westbound across Lolo Pass and to Washington on the west side.
+That, however, is a different story.
 I will get to it soon.

 Missoula

-This time we were there too early in the growing season so the vegetables were not as spectacular but the street fair was in full swing.
-The best part of it was the food trucks all lined up around the huge covered patio.
+This time, we were there too early in the growing season, so the vegetables were not as spectacular, but the street fair was in full swing.
+The best part was the food trucks lined up around the enormous covered patio.

-Sadly, another treat for us in Missoula apparently didn’t survive the Covid shutdown.
-Even though we mentioned them in the Montana Remote post Tia’s Big Sky (Tia’s Tacos)was closed permanently.
+Sadly, another treat for Missoula didn’t survive the Covid shutdown.
+Even though we mentioned them in the Montana Remote post, Tia’s Big Sky (Tia’s Tacos)was closed permanently.

 Bass Creek

-To explore the Bitterroot Mountains and get a better view of the valley we took the trail westbound from our campsite and up Bass Creek.
+To explore the Bitterroot Mountains and better view the valley, we took the westbound trail from our campsite and up Bass Creek.
 We got as far as a pond created by a log jam.
-I swear that the trail was at least four miles uphill but only two miles back downhill.
-Overall it was a very pretty hike and Bass Creek was running fast, from one small waterfall to the next.
+I swear the trail was at least four miles uphill but only two miles back downhill.
+Overall, it was a beautiful hike, and Bass Creek was running fast, from a tiny waterfall to the next.

 Lake Como

-Lake Como is in one of the canyons to the west of the Bitterroot Valley.
-We targeted it as a great place to kayak and we were right.
+Lake Como is in one of the canyons west of the Bitterroot Valley.
+We targeted it as a great place to kayak, and we were right.
 It was so beautiful.
-Again our kayaks were so easy to use, even after the wind picked up in our faces on the way back to the beach where we launched.
+Again, our kayaks were so easy to use, even after the wind picked up on our faces on the way back to the beach where we launched.

-Lake Como is located on Rock Creek which flows east to the Bitterroot River.
+Lake Como is located on Rock Creek, which flows east of the Bitterroot River.
 Rock Creek and Little Rock Creek both feed the lake.
 Both creeks start in the Selway/Bitterroot wilderness area.

-In 1910 farmers dammed the creek creating a lake to provide water for agriculture.
-Since then it has become a target for fun seekers.
+In 1910, farmers dammed the creek to provide water for agriculture.
+Since then, it has become a target for fun seekers.
 It is very popular with locals from Hamilton and Darby.
-On the south side of the lake, near the dam is a boat launch.
+On the south side of the lake, near the dam, is a boat launch.
 We launched from the beach on the north side of the lake.
-The Forest Service made the beach and ropes off a swim area.
+The Forest Service made the beach and roped off a swim area.

 Conclusion

-It is not really a conclusion, but over and over again teachers have told me that it is incomplete to not have an introduction or conclusion.
-I do my best to connect the random ramblings in my head to life around me.
-Overall (in the summer) I find the Bitterroot Valley fascinating and wonderful.
-In the winter I suspect that I would find it also wonderful, measured in snow depth and cold winds.
+It is not a conclusion, but over and over again, teachers have told me that it is incomplete not to have an introduction or conclusion.
+I do my best to connect the random ramblings to life around me.
+Overall (in the summer), I find the Bitterroot Valley fascinating and wonderful.
+In the winter, I suspect that I would also find it wonderful, measured in snow depth and cold winds.

 Some more links about and with our Hurricane Prima Kayaks